-These breathalyzers are used at the police station to test drunk drivers, on the side of the road to justify arresting someone for DUI, by probation officers screening offenders, in ignition interlock devices installed in the vehicles of person’s convicted of DUI and in many other situations as well.
+These breathalyzers are used at the police station to test drunk drivers, on the side of the road to justify arresting someone for DUI, by probation officers screening offenders, in ignition interlock devices installed in the vehicles of a person convicted of DUI and in many other situations as well.
 All of these machines work on the same basic principles and are (to some degree) vulnerable to the same problems.

 Breathalyzers measure minute amounts of alcohol in a subject’s breath and are extremely sensitive.
 Exposure to even trace amounts of alcohol can trigger a result.
-That is why trace amounts of alcohol in your saliva, on your skin or in the air can trigger or elevate alcohol readings.
+That is why trace amounts of alcohol in your saliva, on your skin, or in the air can trigger or elevate alcohol readings.

-Breathalyzers will measure many different types of alcohols including ethol alcohol, methanol, denatured alcohol and even some other chemicals.
+Breathalyzers will measure many different types of alcohols including ethol alcohol, methanol, denatured alcohol, and even some other chemicals.
 While most of these types of alcohols are poisonous and are not likely to be found in mouth alcohol, they are common in ambient alcohol situations.
 There may even be some other non-alcohol chemicals that create false positives, like the chemicals found in Banana Boat Cool-Dry Sport Sunscreen.